KxSystems/protobufkdb/README.md

     install.bat
     ```

-3. If you wish to use the KdbTypeSpecifier field option (described below) with dynamic messages then the directory containing `kdb_type_specifier.proto` must be specified to the interface as an import search location.
+3. To use the KdbTypeSpecifier field option (described below) with dynamic messages then the directory containing `kdb_type_specifier.proto` must be specified to the interface as an import search location.
 In the release package `kdb_type_specifier.proto` (and its dependencies) are found in the `proto` subdirectory.
 Import paths can be relative or absolute.
 For example, if the q session is started from the root of the release package run:

     ```
-    q).protobufkdb.addProtoImportPath["proto"]
+    .protobufkdb.addProtoImportPath["proto"]
     ```

 ### Building and installing from source